hyperhq/blog.hyper.sh/blog/source/hyper-use-case-week-part-1-web-app-with-a-database.md

 title: "Hyper Use Case Week - Part 1: Web app with a database"
 date: 2016-05-03 20:00:00 +0800
 author: hyper
-preview: The Hyper_ public beta opened it arms to the world on April 4th 2016.
+preview: The Hyper.sh public beta opened it arms to the world on April 4th 2016.
 The thing about public betas is that you really want to know what your users are doing on the platform.
 We see all sorts of actions occurring, but the patterns take a while to emerge.
 Now, a month into the public beta we've decided to share some of the most common patterns as part of Hyper Use Case Week.

 ---

-The [Hyper_ public beta](https://console.hyper.sh/register) opened it arms to the world on April 4th 2016.
+The [Hyper.sh public beta](https://console.hyper.sh/register) opened it arms to the world on April 4th 2016.

 The thing about public betas is that you really want to know what your users are doing on the platform.
 We see all sorts of actions occurring, but the patterns take a while to emerge.
 Now, a month into the public beta we've decided to share some of the most common patterns as part of Hyper Use Case Week.